 Domestic rabbits can be raised outdoors or indoors.
 Housing for rabbits range from outdoor hutches, to indoor cages, to the free run of the home.
 Whichever option is most suitable for your home and rabbit, all should provide a shelter from extreme weather conditions and predators as well as a resting retreat.

 Outdoor rabbits are usually housed in large hutches made of wood or metal, or wire cages.
 Hutches can be quite expensive.
 The wire cage, although not as good in terms of protecting and providing comfort for your rabbit, is a cheaper option.
 Most rabbit owners prefer wooden hutches as metal ones tend to become quite hot in summer.
 Rabbits are susceptible to heat stress and as they do not sweat or pant, the only way they cool down is through their ear veins, which is often not sufficient in the heat of the summer sun.
-Therefore, it is important that the hutch or cage is sheltered under a veranda or a shady tree.
+Therefore, it is important that the hutch or cage is sheltered somehow.

 An outdoor hutch should be divided into two connecting areas.
 One area with a wire mesh door to allow light and air through, and also to prevent bugs such as mosquitoes from biting your rabbit.
 The other area should provide weather protection against the sun, cold, wind or rain.
 Most hutches and some cages will have a hinged door at the top to allow easy access for cleaning.
 The floor of the hutch or cage should be covered with straw to provide cushioning and warmth for your rabbit.
 A solid board or rug can be put in cages to avoid your rabbit’s feet being caught in the wire.
 The hutch or cage should be raised off the ground and secured from cats, dogs and predators in your surroundings.